Writer-Sonic/calorie-counter-ai/README.md

 Apple Health data is used only to provide and improve app features for you.
 We do not use Apple Health data for advertising or sell it to third parties.

+## App Tracking Transparency (iOS)

+On iOS, the app uses Apple's App Tracking Transparency (ATT) framework to ask permission before collecting any data that could be used to track you across other companies' apps and websites.

+- If you select "Allow", the app, together with Apple's AdServices framework and our subscription provider RevenueCat, may receive Detailed Apple Search Ads attribution data (such as campaign, ad group, keyword, and ad identifiers) so we can understand which marketing campaign introduced you to the app.
+- If you select "Ask App Not to Track" or skip the prompt, only Standard attribution data (no advertising identifier, no detailed campaign-level information) is collected.
+- Your meal data, weight, photos, voice input, and chat content are never used for tracking and are never sold or shared with advertisers regardless of your ATT choice.
+- The ATT prompt only appears on iOS. macOS users are not tracked.

+You can change this setting at any time in iOS Settings → Privacy & Security → Tracking.

+## Subscriptions, Purchases, and Web Purchase Redemption

+Subscription state, in-app purchases, and entitlements are handled through Apple's StoreKit and our subscription infrastructure provider RevenueCat.
+If you complete a purchase on the web (for example via a Stripe-backed checkout offered through our paywall), RevenueCat issues a one-time redemption link that securely associates the web purchase with your in-app account on iOS.
+The redemption flow does not transmit any new personal information beyond what is required to recognize and grant the purchase.

+If you purchase a subscription or other in-app product on iOS or macOS, payment information is processed by Apple and we do not directly store your full payment card information.
+For web purchases, payment is processed by Stripe (or a comparable PCI-compliant payment provider) and we do not directly store your full payment card information either.

 ## Data Storage

 Your information may be stored locally on your device and, where needed to provide app features such as syncing, account access, AI processing, subscriptions, and data recovery, may also be stored securely using third-party infrastructure and backend service providers.